NatSydenham/nand2tetris/README.md

 Project 5 completed the Hardware implementation, by building a CPU, memory, and combining them with a builtin ROM32K chip in order to complete the Hack computer.

+## Project 6

+In Project 6, I implemented a 2 pass assembler for the Hack machine language in Java.
+To run the assembler, build/compile it and then run with the path to a .asm file (written in the Hack assembly language) that you wish to assemble as an argument.

 ### More Coming Soon ###